Brown University Alcohol and Other Drug Policy

 Brown University prohibits illicit drug activity and/or paraphernalia used in illicit drug activity by any of its students, on its premises, or as part of any of its activities.

-Student living units (sanctioned or specially assigned residential groups such as language houses, social residence halls, fraternities, freshmen units, etc.) that shelter or encourage illicit drug activity will be subject to discipline and possibly to dissolution through procedures outlined in the Student Conduct Procedures, the Residential Council Guidelines, or University emergency procedures.
+Student living units (sanctioned or specially assigned residential groups such as language houses, social residence halls, fraternities, freshmen units, etc.) that shelter or encourage illicit drug activity will be subject to discipline and possibly to dissolution through procedures outlined in the Non-Academic Disciplinary Procedures, the Residential Council Guidelines, or University emergency procedures.
 This will be in addition to any disciplinary action taken against individuals.

 Students who are dealers and/or providers of other drugs are subject to immediate separation from the University.

-As provided for in the University’s Student Conduct Procedures, for matters in which individuals pose a danger to themselves or the immediate well-being of the University community, the President, the Dean of the College, the Dean of the Graduate School, the Dean of Medicine and Biological Sciences and the Senior Associate Dean for Student Life, have the authority to separate a student(s) from the University and to impose any additional conditions deemed necessary.
+As provided for in the University’s Non-Academic Disciplinary Procedures, for matters in which individuals pose a danger to themselves or the immediate well-being of the University community, the President, the Vice President for Campus Life and Student Services, the Dean of the College, the Dean of the Graduate School, and the Dean of Medicine and Biological Sciences have the authority to separate a student(s) from the University and to impose any additional conditions deemed necessary.

 VII.
 Provisions Specifically Relating to Off-Campus Behavior and Activities